samf01/irbisio-site/content/pages/strategy.md

         cleantech companies, and changes in regulations can have a significant impact on their success."
     - title: Diversification
-      body: This is a key principle of investing in any industry, including cleantech.
+      body: This is a key principle of investing in any industry, including cleantech
-        This means spreading the investment across a range of companies and technologies to minimise risk and maximise returns.
+        - spreading investment across a range of companies and technologies to minimise risk and maximise returns.
     - title: Impact investing
       body: Cleantech investment is expected to generate a positive impact on society or the environment in addition to financial returns.
 Impact investing is